divan/gorilla-xmlrpc/README.md

 This is an XML-RPC protocol implementation for the Gorilla/RPC toolkit.

 It's built on top of gorilla/rpc package in Go(Golang) language and implements XML-RPC, according to [it's specification](http://xmlrpc.scripting.com/spec.html).
-Unlike Go standard net/rpc, gorilla/rpc allows usage HTTP POST requests for RPC.
+Unlike net/rpc from Go strlib, gorilla/rpc allows usage of HTTP POST requests for RPC.

-So far it doesn't handle Faults/error correctly (as required by XML-RPC spec), but the work on it in progress.

 ### Installation ###
 Assuming you already imported gorilla/rpc, use the following command:

     go get github.com/divan/gorilla-xmlrpc/xml

-**NOTE: I hope this code soon will be part of Gorilla toolkit, so the path and the name will slightly change**

 ### Examples ###